 The Burg Square

 The Burg Square in Bruges is a beautiful and historic square located in the heart of the city.
 Surrounded by medieval buildings, the square is a must-see for anyone visiting Bruges.
 The square is home to some of Bruges’ most exemplary landmarks: the City Hall and the Basilica of the Holy Blood.
 The Gothic-style Stadhuis, or City Hall, is a true architectural gem which was built in the 13th century.
 The City Hall is known for its ornate carvings and beautiful stained glass windows, and is a popular spot for tourists to take photos.
+You can also explore the interiors of the City Hall, check this website for tickets.
 The Basilica of the Holy Blood, a famous pilgrimage site that houses a vial of holy blood believed to have been collected by Joseph of Arimathea after the Crucifixion.
 The basilica is a beautiful and historic building, and is well worth a visit for anyone interested in religious history.

 The City Hall in Bruges, Belgium